BlackPlanet: Lawsuit

 In October 2011, an anonymous model filed a federal lawsuit against BlackPlanet.com regarding a 2007 incident in which she was drugged and raped by two men who met the woman through the website.
 The two men (40-year-old Lavont Flanders, Jr. and 45-year-old Emerson Callum) were convicted by a federal jury in Miami in December 2011 of multiple sex-related and conspiracy charges and were sentenced to life in prison.
 The woman alleges that BlackPlanet.com "failed to warn women about the dangers of sexual predators".
 The site's parent company told the Miami Herald it "vehemently" denies the allegations.

 In the press

 In 2007, BlackPlanet was featured in the press when the Pentagon banned it, as well as other sites, on the U.S. Department of Defense network in order to free up bandwidth, suggesting high usage levels.

 BlackPlanet Rising

-BlackPlanet Rising is a BlackPlanet users community project set up by the website to encourage community support and services by its members.
-As part of their mission they aim to motivate and involve individuals to participate in civic engagement.
+BlackPlanet Rising was a BlackPlanet users community project set up by the website to encourage community support and services by its members.
+As part of their mission, they aimed to motivate and involve individuals to participate in civic engagement.

 BlackPlanet Rising's Giving page via DonorsChoose had reached $11,023 donated by 36 donors, reaching 5,190 students in April 2011.

 Volunteers

-BlackPlanet Rising's VolunteerMatch site matches user's locations with volunteer opportunities in their area.
-They quote Barack Obama's election as President as a call for users to "bring a new energy and agenda to our country".
+BlackPlanet Rising's VolunteerMatch site matched user's locations with volunteer opportunities in their area.
+They quoted Barack Obama's Presidential Election as a call for users to "bring a new energy and agenda to our country".